-- 88% of the children rated their education as good or very good, and 2% rated it as bad or very bad. - 81% of the children and young people in education said they were doing well or very well in their education; 4% said they were doing badly or very badly. - The percentage of children who have changed schools because of a change in placement has fallen from 67% in 2010, to 52% in 2013. - 69% of the children who had changed schools reported that the change was in their best interests.
-Only 15% thought the change of school had definitely not been in their best interests. - 76% of the children in the 2013 monitor told us their carers or staff at home gave them some or a lot of help with their school or college work.
+- 88% of the children rated their education as good or very good, and 2% rated it as bad or very bad. - 81% of the children and young people in education said they were doing well or very well in their education; 4% said they were doing badly or very badly.

-- At Key Stages 1 and 2, children looked after in Rutland perform above national average in reading and maths, but below in writing. - Children Looked After re also progressing very well between KS1 and KS2, and the gap between CLA and their peers is rapidly closing. - Just under a third of Children Looked After make expected progress in English and Maths between KS2 and KS4, and GCSE results are improving. - We need to improve the quality of Personal Education Plans (PEPs) which is a clear focus. - High percentage of our care leavers are in education, training and/or employment. - We are above the national average with regards to educational attainment for our CLA and Care Leavers
+- Young people in Rutland rated their education in Rutland as 3.9 out of 5, and talk highly of the provision they access.
+Source: CLA Survey - At Key Stages 1 and 2, children looked after in Rutland perform above national average in reading and maths, but below in writing. - Children Looked After re also progressing very well between KS1 and KS2, and the gap between CLA and their peers is rapidly closing. - Just under a third of Children Looked After make expected progress in English and Maths between KS2 and KS4, and GCSE results are improving. - High percentage of our care leavers are in education, training and/or employment.
+Source: Monthly Performance scorecard - We are above the national average with regards to educational attainment for our CLA and Care Leavers.